balchua/boink/README.md

 ### Tools:
-1. command line library using `github.com/urfave:v1.18.0`.
+1. command line library using `cobra`.
 This library makes it easy to create a command line application in `Go`.

 2. Uses client-go to interact with kubernetes cluster.